swt30/thesis/chapters/02-eos/02-eos.md

 I rely firstly on tabular sources, then functional sources, in the order specified in @tbl:my-eos.
 That is, the first valid EOS on that list determines the density at a particular $(P,T)$ pair.

-I defined the limits of each EOS patch through the notion of a *convex set*, which is the largest possible region of the state space fully enclosed by a set of points.
+I defined the limits of each EOS patch through the notion of a *convex set*, which is the largest possible region of the state space fully enclosed by a set of points ([@fig:convex-set]).
 The convex set gives a natural interpretation of the area covered by a table of values.
 In the case of the low-pressure ices, I used phase boundaries provided in @Dunaeva2010 and assigned points within each region an appropriate EOS from @Choukroun2007.
 For the regions based on tabulated values, I applied the EOS only in the region covered by the data points where interpolation can be carried out.
 Outside these bounds, I revert to the next highest priority EOS from @tbl:my-eos.

+\begin{marginfigure}
+  \includegraphics{convex-set}
+  \caption{A convex set is the largest possible region of a space that is fully enclosed by a set of points.
+An intuitive way to visualise it is to imagine stretching a rubber band around the points; the area enclosed by the rubber band is the convex set.
+Above, the convex set for a regular grid; below, the convex set for an unstructured set of points.}
+  \label{fig:convex-set}
+\end{marginfigure}

 ### Validation